solo-io/service-mesh-for-less-blog/README.md

 - lowest P50 latency `4.1ms`
 - highest P99 latency `6.5ms`

 From these results, we can derive that the addition of sidecars to our test application adds around `2.6ms - 4.4ms` of latency to our application round-trip for our 3-tier service.
-Full results for the LinkerD tests can be seen in the `/experiment-data` directory
+Full results for the Linkerd tests can be seen in the `/experiment-data` directory

 ## Istio Sidecar mTLS testing with v1.22.0